Psychology (PSYC)

 Core Attributes: Advanced writing competency

-Prerequisites: (FYW 150 or CORE 2CFYW) and PSYC 101 and (PSYC 230 with a minimum grade of C- and PSYC 300 with a minimum grade of C-) and PSYC 260
+Prerequisites: (FYW 150 or CORE 2CFYW) and PSYC 101 and (PSYC 230 with a minimum grade of C- or PSYC 300 with a minimum grade of C-) and PSYC 260

 In the capstone course, senior psychology majors integrate what they have learned in their previous classes while deepening their knowledge in a particular domain within psychological sciences.
 In this class, students will study the empirical literature and the methodology used to investigate issues in a particular area of psychology, with rotating topics.
 The course will involve the discussion and application of research methods and statistics concepts through course content and the completion of a research project (extensive reading in the empirical literature, designing an experimental study, and collecting and analyzing data); writing and revising a scientific research paper; and orally communicating the project in a presentation.
 Additional prerequisites may apply depending on the course topic.